â–¡

 Makaton Lanyards

-Who uses Makaton?
+Who can benefit from Makaton?

 One of the most popular language programs in the UK for people with learning or communication challenges is Makaton.
 Parents, siblings, friends, instructors, and medical teams who treat individuals who have communication issues can use Makaton.